laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 2. Click on the uBlock Origin Extension, and in the bottom right, there is a cog-wheel symbol--named the dashboard.
 Click it.

 3. Once you are in the dashboard, look towards the top.
-Click on the tab that says "My filters."
+Click on the tab that says "Filter lists"

+4. Look towards the bottom, and expand the ```Import``` button.

-4. Copy and paste this url ```https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/list.txt``` into your filter list.
+5. Copy and paste this url ```https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/list.txt``` into the dialogue box

-5. Apply changes, and your set!
+6. Apply changes, and your set!
 The filter list should update as we discover more and more AI sites (and users).

 ### Some things to keep in mind